joffreyverd/notes/src/tuto/GPG-signed-commits.md

 brew install --cask keybase
 ```

-2. Generate a gpg key
+2. Generate a gpg key with Keybase or with SeaHorse
 ```sh
 keybase pgp gen # then follow the shell process step by step
 ```